SERG-Delft/desosa2019/chapters/pytorch/index.md

 ## Technical Debt

-Technical debt reflects the implicit cost of choosing a simple solution instead of using a better method that takes a longer time. <!-- Identifying and repaiding the technical debt is important as can accumulate interest the difficulties in implementing changes later on [[16]](#tb).  -->In this section, we first identify different forms of technical debts which include the keywords/tags, the complexity trend of the hotspot, code smell(temporal coupling and duplicated code), and bugs.
+Technical debt reflects the implicit cost of choosing a simple solution instead of using a better method that takes a longer time.
+In this section, we first identify different forms of technical debts which include the keywords/tags, the complexity trend of the hotspot, code smell(temporal coupling and duplicated code), and bugs.
 We also list the methods to reduce or avoid these technical debts.
 Then, we discuss the testing debt.
 In the end, the evolution of technical debt is explained.
 ### Identifying Technical debt

 The tools we used to identify the technical debts are listed below: